7 Reasons Bermuda & the America’s Cup are a Match Made in Sailing Heaven

 2 We're an Island with Deep Sailing Roots

-Ever since its founding four centuries ago, Bermuda and sailing have gone hand in hand.
-The island was founded by the survivors of the shipwrecked Sea Venture in 1609 and Bermudians went on to invent the Bermuda rig, a configuration of mast and rigging that is still used on 95% of all sailing yachts today.
+Bermuda and sailing go hand in hand.
+The island's first colonists were the survivors of the shipwrecked Sea Venture in 1609.
+Bermudians went on to invent the Bermuda rig, a configuration of mast and rigging that is still used on 95% of all sailing yachts today.

 3 The Great Sound is the Ultimate Natural Amphitheatre

-The America's Cup takes place on Bermuda's Great Sound, a natural stage bordered by trees and tiny islands.
-It's a stunning backdrop for the world's greatest sailing competition.
+America's Cup racing took place on Bermuda's Great Sound, a natural stage bordered by trees and tiny islands.
+It was a stunning backdrop for the world's greatest sailing competition.

 4 Bermuda Hosts Some of the World's Most Prestigious Boating Races

 Boating history is made every year in Bermuda thanks to the wealth of sailing competitions attracting the world's best sailors.
-Leading up to the 35th America's Cup, presented by Louis Vuitton in 2017, the island will host such popular events as the Antigua Bermuda Race and the Viper North America Race and the Marion to Bermuda Race.
+Leading up to the 2017 America's Cup, the island hosted such popular events as the Antigua Bermuda Race, the Viper North America Race and the Marion to Bermuda Race.

 5 Bermuda is an Ideal Location for an International Event

-The 35th America's Cup, presented by Louis Vuitton is an international event that will draw teams and fans from all over the globe.
-Bermuda is a cosmopolitan island that's welcoming and easy to access.
+The 35th America's Cup, presented by Louis Vuitton was an international event that attracted teams and fans from all over the world.
+Bermuda is a culture-rich island that's welcoming and easy to access.
 The island is centrally located – it's just a two-hour nonstop flight from most U.S. East Coast cities and a seven-hour trip from London.

 6 Bermuda's British Heritage Reflects the History of the America's Cup

 While the America's Cup has developed into an international event, its roots are decidedly British – the original event took place between the Isle of Wight and the south coast of England in the 1800s.
 As a British Commonwealth Overseas Territory, Bermuda still retains a good measure of British culture, with plenty of island soul mixed in.
-The America's Cup Village will be housed in the Royal Naval Dockyard, once the largest British naval base outside the United Kingdom.
+The America's Cup Village was housed on Cross Island in the Royal Naval Dockyard, once the largest British naval base outside the United Kingdom.
 A manmade island, Cross Island extends out into the Great Sound and was built specifically for the 35th America's Cup.